zarf-dev/zarf/docs/5-zarf-tutorials/10-package-create-differential.md

 ## Conclusion

-You now have learned to create differenential packages with Zarf.
-If you would like to see the size you saved.
-You can use the `zarf package create` without the `--differential` flag.
-You'll notice a size difference in the resulting files, as the all of the images are bundled into the much larger package.
+You have now learned to create differential packages with Zarf.
+If you would like to see the size you saved, you can use the `zarf package create` command without the `--differential` flag.
+You'll notice a size difference between the two packages since the differential package omits duplicate contents.

 <iframe src="/docs/tutorials/differential_package_create_conclusion.html" width="100%" height="600px"></iframe>